PostgREST/postgrest/auth.rst

   grant select on table pg_authid, basic_auth.users to anon;
   grant execute on function login(text,text) to anon;

-You may be worried from the above that anonymous users can read everything from the `basic_auth.users` table.
+You may be worried from the above that anonymous users can read everything from the :code:`basic_auth.users` table.
 However this table is not available for direct queries because it lives in a separate schema.
-The anonymous role needs access because the public `users` view reads the underlying table with the permissions of the calling user.
+The anonymous role needs access because the public :code:`users` view reads the underlying table with the permissions of the calling user.
 But we have made sure the view properly restricts access to sensitive information.